Krasnodar: Main sights

-The most interesting place in Krasnodar is Krasnaya Street (which translates as "Red, Beautiful Street").
-There are situated many sights of Krasnodar.
+The central street of Krasnodar is Krasnaya Street (which translates as "Red" or "Beautiful Street").
+Many of the city's sights are located there.
 At the beginning of the street, one can see the Central Concert Hall; at the other end, one can see the Avrora cinema center.
 A "Triumphal Arch" is situated in the middle of Krasnaya Street.

 Theater Square is home to the largest splash fountain in Europe.
 This fountain was officially inaugurated on September 25, 2011 along with an official ceremony to celebrate the City Day in Krasnodar.

-Also in the city is the famous Krasnodar Park (also called Galitsky Park) — a city park located in the northeast of the center of Krasnodar in the Shkolny microdistrict, between Vostochno-Kruglikovskaya and Hero Vladislav Posadsky streets, next to the FC Krasnodar stadium.
+The best-known park of the city is the Krasnodar park (popularly known as Galitsky Park), a regular park located in the northeast of the downtown Krasnodar in the Shkolny microdistrict, between Vostochno-Kruglikovskaya and Hero Vladislav Posadsky streets, next to the FC Krasnodar stadium.
 The park was built at the expense of entrepreneur Sergey Galitsky and opened on September 28, 2017.
 The area is 22.7 hectares.
-This is twice as much as the Novorossiysk forest!
 More than 2.5 thousand trees are planted in the park: oak, hornbeam, alder, bonsai, poplar, pine, tulip tree, maple, thuja, decorative plum.